ahmotek/QScore/README.md

 ### Run tests:
 ```
-TBD
+There are no written tests on this project.
 ```

 ## Remarks:

 ### Provided & Created Assets
-1. 'energy-renew.jpg' was provided with a background color that does not match the PSB background file;
+1. 'energy-renew.jpg' was provided with a background color.
+If adding the gradient to a higher layer of the image it may cause overlaping of these elements when resizing.
+This is not a risk I want to take;
-Solution: To serve a PNG file with transparency otherwise the use of a radial-gradient won't visually work.
+*Solution:* To serve a PNG file with transparency otherwise the use of a radial-gradient won't visually work.
+Image was optimised and weights less than the provided one.

 2. Missing icons:
 2.1.
 Shipping